 All whales in a pod assist in caring for the young, especially if their mother is deceased.
 Female whales form close bonds with their offspring.
 Also, the females have no obligations toward male whales, allowing them to have multiple mating partners.

 However, larger baleen whales often travel in small groups or alone, coming together with others to search for food or mating.

 Although science does not understand how a whale’s brain works completely, one of the more interesting whale facts shows that there are some similarities to the human brain.
-A whale’s brain can solve complex puzzles and problems1.
+A whale’s brain can solve complex puzzles and problems2.

 In 2012, a female gray whale traveled 13,988 miles in 172days.
 The different species of whales all have different migrating routines.
-Whales migrate because their feeding grounds are separate from mating grounds.
+Whales migrate because their feeding grounds are separate from their mating grounds.
 They migrate for the sake of breeding and feeding.
 Humpbacks migrate to the southern hemisphere to mate and give birth to young calves in the tropical waters.

 You probably think that the blue whale got its name from the color of its hide.
 However, that is not the case.
 Blue whales get their names from their natural habitat, the ocean.
 They live in beautiful blue waters.
 They have tiny diatoms on their skin that forms a blue glow around them, giving them a blue color shade.
 Blue whales have spotted grey hide- they are not blue.

 Whales are notorious for their enormous sizes.
 While the blue whale is known for its gigantic body, the sperm whale has the most massive brain of all types of whales.
 A sperm whale’s brain weighs up to 9 kilograms.